U.S. Polo Assn. Launches Field X Fashion, The Brand's First-Of-Its-Kind Global, Digital Magazine

+(MENAFN- ACN NewsWire) U.S. Polo Assn.
+Launches Field X Fashion, the Brand's First-of-Its-Kind Global, Digital Magazine

-(MENAFN- ACCESSWIRE) WEST PALM BEACH, FL / ACCESSWIRE / December 14, 2023 / U.S. Polo Assn., the official brand of the United States Polo Association (USPA), has launched its premier edition of Field X Fashion - presented by U.S. Polo Assn., an annual digital magazine about sport, fashion, and influencer events and how these connect for the global, multi-billion-dollar, sport-inspired, lifestyle brand.
+West Palm Beach, FL, Dec 13, 2023 - (ACN Newswire) - U.S. Polo Assn., the official brand of the United States Polo Association (USPA), has launched its premier edition of Field X Fashion - presented by U.S. Polo Assn., an annual digital magazine about sport, fashion, and influencer events and how these connect for the global, multi-billion-dollar, sport-inspired, lifestyle brand.

 Field X Fashion features U.S. Polo Assn.'s authentic connection to sport, fashion, events, seasonal collections, global photo shoots, sustainability initiatives, philanthropy, global brand recognitions, and much more.
 This first-of-its-kind magazine offers millions of loyal customers, sports fans, influencers, global ambassadors, and partners alike a global, immersive experience and a look into the world of U.S. Polo Assn. in 2023.